Employment misunderstanding and misconceptions

 When the process is complete, you will receive your VR Medicare Provider Number and will be able to work as a GP contractor.

-To continue working in general practice you will be required to practice in an accredited training facility with your College under an “Extension Awaiting Fellowship”.
+To continue working in general practice you will be required to practice in an accredited training facility with your College under an “Extension Awaiting Fellowship”, a once-off extension on your GP training of up to 12 weeks, arranged by your college.

 During this extension you will continue to be employed as a GP registrar and your employment terms and conditions will still be subject to the NTCER.